codepath/android_guides/Google-Cloud-Messaging.md

 **Android Studio Users:**

-Add the following to your Gradle file
+Add the following to your Gradle file:

 ```
 dependencies {